cwchentw/lightweight-cms/content/reference/concept.md

 ### Home Page

 A home page in a mdcms site is an unique web page that deserves a dedicated layout.
-Such page emanates general impression about a site and directs  to desired information ideally.
+Such page emanates general impression about a site and directs users to desired information ideally.

-Web programmers typically arrange layout of a home page differently from that of section pages.
-Therefore, they are separated in mdcms.
+Web programmers arrange layout of a home page differently from that of section pages mostly.
+Therefore, their layouts are separated in mdcms.

 ### Sections

 Sections or section pages in a mdcms site are in-between pages from a home page to posts.
 Most sections are purely functional.
 There is no substantial information for visitors in these pages.

-Because sections merely serve as intermediaries to posts, some web programmers set `noindex` meta tag in them for SEO, which is an optional flag in mdcms.
+Because sections merely serve as intermediaries to posts, they seldom benefit site SEO.
+Some web programmers set `noindex` meta tag in them to reduce SEO penalties, which is an optional feature in mdcms.

 ### Posts